piyushdua50/large_file_processor/README.md

 ### Points achieved
 1. Your code should follow concept of OOPS.
-   * Achieved
+   * **Achieved**
 2. Support for regular non-blocking parallel ingestion of the given file into a table.
-   * Achieved, Used an approach to commit the ingestion of data after every 5000 records which provides regular non-blocking parallel ingestion of the given file into a table
+   * **Achieved**, Used an approach which will commit the ingestion of data after every 5000 records to provide regular non-blocking parallel ingestion of the given file into a table
-3. Support for updating existing products in the table based on `sku` as the primary key.
+3. Support for updating existing products in the table based on sku as the primary key.
-   * Achieved, Used an approach to update a product based on their `sku`
+   * **Achieved**, Used an approach to update a product based on their `sku`
 4. All product details are to be ingested into a single table.
-   * Achieved, all products details are ingested in `PRODUCTS` table.
+   * **Achieved**, all products details are ingested in `PRODUCTS` table.
-5. An aggregated table on above rows with `name` and `no. of products` as the columns.
+5. An aggregated table on above rows with name and no. of products as the columns.
-   * Achieved, all product_name and their no_of_products are ingested in `PRODUCT_COUNT_DTL` table.
+   * **Achieved**, all product_name and their no_of_products are ingested in `PRODUCT_COUNT_DTL` table.

 6. Number of entries in `PRODUCTS` table is- 1000000
 7. Number of entries in `PRODUCT_COUNT_DTL` table is- 222024
 8. 10 Sample Entries from `PRODUCTS` table-
    * Note- Only Name and SKU are shown here in sample entries due to large values of description

  +--------------------------------------+---------------------+
 | NAME                                 | SKU                 |
 +--------------------------------------+---------------------+